Login

 Nancy Alvord Library at Good Shepherd Center, Room 222.

-Our in-person discussion group continues to meet weekly on Saturday afternoons 4:00 to 5:30pm in the Nancy Alvord Library, room 222 of the Good Shepherd Center, Seattle.
+Our in-person discussion group continues to meet weekly on Saturday mornings, 11am – 12:30pm in the Nancy Alvord Library, room 222 of the Good Shepherd Center, Seattle.
 Participants suggest and discuss a variety of Jungian and depth psychological topics and benefit from community connection.
 Please join us!

 Contact Laura at arweninrivendell@gmail.com with any questions, or just drop by.